MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-deploy-software-to-sensor.md

 In the **Management interface** tab:

 1. Define the network details for the sensor.
-Even though default network values are given after the monitoring software is installed, it's best practice to give different names or settings for security purposes.
+It's best practice to give different names or settings for security purposes, even though you were given default network values after the monitoring software installation.
 For example:

     |Name  |Description  |
     |---------|---------|